CASp Inspection Benefits For California Businesses

 • Signage and wayfinding

-When complete, you receive a detailed CASp Report that documents accessibility barriers, code citations, photos, and general recommendations for barrier removal.
-Businesses that are CASp inspected can also receive a Disability Access Inspection Certificate (DAIC), showing customers and employees that you take accessibility seriously.
+Upon completion, you receive a detailed Report that documents accessibility barriers, code citations, photos, and general recommendations for barrier removal.
+CASp inspected businesses also can get a Disability Access Inspection Certificate (DAIC).
+This certificate shows the public and potential litigants that you care about accessibility.

-Importantly, businesses inspected by a CASp may qualify as a Qualified Defendant under California law, which grants legal protections against accessibility lawsuits.
+Importantly, businesses inspected by our experts may qualify as a Qualified Defendant under California law, which grants legal protections against accessibility lawsuits.

 Schedule Your CASp Inspection Today